How to Choose a Digital or Smart Door Lock in Singapore [Updated Jun 2024]

 When it comes to smart locks, it really boils down to the different unlocking methods – which one makes your life easier and better?
 Going keyless is great, but how you interact with your door is important as well.

 This is by far the best and easiest way to unlock your door.
 You don’t have to remember a PIN, or hide your code.
 You don’t have to carry a key or card, or worry about losing them.
-You’ll always have your fingers with you (hopefully).
+Since you’re be using parts of your body to unlock the door, you’ll always have a way to unlock.
 And it’s super secure (if you’re using the right products).

 Most people love fingerprint unlock because it’s fast, easy, and secure.
-Even fingerprint unlock on phones is almost universally loved, compared to other methods (I’m looking at you, FaceID).
+Even fingerprint unlock on phones is almost universally loved, compared to other methods.
 Mostly, the people who don’t like it are people with unreliable fingerprints, or those with chronically sweaty fingers which may hamper fingerprint identifications.
 But this is why we have backup authentication methods.

 To us, choosing a digital lock with fingerprint authentication is a no-brainer.
 It’s commonplace by now, and technology has allowed pretty quick fingerprint unlocking methods and speeds.
 However, we still highly recommend that you check among brands and models, because not all fingerprint readers are made equal.

-Most important to us – find a lock with the fingerprint reader built into the handle, like our Aqara N100 and Aqara A100.
+Most important to us – find a lock with the fingerprint reader built into the handle, like our Aqara A100.
 This way, unlocking your door and opening your door becomes the same one movement – you’d be putting your thumb exactly where you would if you were opening your door anyway.
-This is the top reason why we love our Aqara N100 and A100 door locks – we can unlock + open the door in 0.8 seconds.
+This is the top reason why we love our A100 door lock – we can unlock + open the door in 0.8 seconds.

 When lock shopping, you have to be careful and find out exactly how fingerprint authentication is done.
 Ask the sales people to allow you to add your fingerprints to the demo unit, so you can test for yourself how it feels to unlock it, and whether it works well for you without too many rejected tries.
 (You’re always welcome to add your fingerprints to our demo units – and unlock it as many times as you want).
 If it requires you to swipe your fingerprint, that’s old technology and should be avoided.
 If it requires you to flick the reader downward so you can read your print – consider that as an extra step you’ll have to do every single day.
 If the reader is placed in an awkward position, decide if that is something you can live with.